cpldcpu/TinyTouchLib/README.md

 ============

 This library provides functions for touch-button sensing on ATtiny microcontrollers with integrated ADC.
-It implements a charge sharing approach that does not required additonal external components.
+It implements a charge sharing approach similar to Atmels Qtouch ADC that does not require additonal external components.

 #### Supported Devices ####